Dleibe1/giphy-guessing-game-frontend-only-version/README.md

 npm run dev
 ```

 Generate an API key for the GIPHY SDK from [https://developers.giphy.com/](https://developers.giphy.com/).
 You must create an SDK API key for the animated text feature to work, you will not have access to animated text with a regular API key.
-Create a .env file in the root directory that contains your GIPHY API key.
+Create a .env file in the project's root directory that contains your GIPHY API key.

 ```.env
 VITE_GIPHY_API_KEY=your-giphy-sdk-api-key